This article on CME’s Micro Bitcoin Futures is the opinion of Optimus Futures.

 Yet, bitcoin futures may not be as accessible to traders with smaller accounts.
 It may be discouraging to those who are interested in bitcoin via derivatives but aren’t comfortable with the size of the exposure that standard bitcoin futures offer.

-So, the solution is to “go smaller,” and Micro Bitcoin Futures (MBT) may provide an answer to that overwhelming demand.
+So, the solution is to “go smaller,” and Micro Bitcoin Futures (MBT) may provide an answer to that demand.
 Like other futures contracts, CME Micro Bitcoin Futures are traded on margin–borrowed money.

 That allows you to control a larger position with relatively little money down.
 Again, that’s a two-sided blade that can work in your favor, or against you, depending on the direction of the asset and the size of your positions.